A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on Power Supplies

-Considering the effect of circuit ageing on PSRR, Chowdhury \etal \cite{aldo-cspm} proposed using this parameter to estimate the ageing of LDOs, as well as ICs, including such components in their power delivery networks, in order to determine whether a device has been recycled.
-To characterize the impact of ageing in PSRR, the authors designed their own LDO chips in 65 nm technology.
+Considering the effect of circuit ageing on PSRR, Chowdhury \etal \cite{aldo-cspm} proposed using this parameter to estimate the ageing of LDOs, as well as ICs, including such components in their power delivery networks, with the goal of determining whether a device has been recycled.
+To characterize the impact of ageing in PSRR, the authors designed their own LDO chips in \si{\qty{65}{\nano\meter}} technology.
 The LDOs were artificially aged at elevated temperature and power supply voltage.
 To analyse the PSRR of the devices and to record the output spectrum, a spectrum analyser and its tracking generator were employed.
 After applying AC and DC stress to the LDO, a degradation of PSRR was observed, as well as a shift in the transfer poles.
 This shows that both NBTI (DC stress) and HCI (AC stress) mechanisms could be detected by measuring the PSRR degradation.

-Based on the clear influence of circuit ageing on PSRR \cite{aldo-cspm}, the authors introduced a technique \cite{rcdl-cgbm,rsdl-cgf} based on machine learning methods that utilizes this parameter to detect recycled analog and mixed-signal chips and SoCs, respectively.
-As a first step, an unsupervised k-Nearest Neighbours (KNN) model was trained and tested with PSRR data from new and artificially aged devices from a single vendor.
-Next, the authors used a semi-supervised approach, where they used the previously-trained models (from a single vendor) and tested them against other vendors in an attempt to avoid requiring golden data from all vendors.
+Based on the clear influence of circuit ageing on PSRR \cite{aldo-cspm}, the authors introduced a technique \cite{rcdl-cgbm,rsdl-cgf} based on ML methods that utilizes this parameter to detect recycled analog and mixed-signal chips and SoCs, respectively.
+As a first step, an unsupervised k-Nearest Neighbours (KNN) model was trained and tested with PSRR data from new and artificially aged devices from one vendor.
+Next, the authors used a semi-supervised approach, in which they applied the previously-trained models and tested them against other vendors in an attempt to avoid the need of golden data from all vendors.
 Both approaches showed promising results in discriminating used and new LDOs, but required golden data and a supervised training phase.
-Finally, for unsupervised learning, two cases were tested: \one PSRR data from an unknown device is given to the model together with golden data, and based on the number of clusters returned, the device can be classified as new or aged. \two The PSRR of the unknown device is measured twice, before and after a synthetic ageing process.
-This last approach has the clear downside of being partially destructive and has not shown good results.
+Finally, for unsupervised learning, two cases were tested. \one PSRR data from an unknown device was given to the model together with golden data, and based on the number of clusters returned, the device could be classified as new or aged. \two The PSRR of the unknown device were measured twice, before and after a synthetic ageing process.
+This last approach had the clear downside of being partially destructive and did not show good results.